-- (1) On a motion made and when necessary, seconded, the President shall propose the question to the Senate, and after debate, if any, shall then put the question for the decision of the Senate. - (2) If a motion embodies two or more separate propositions, the propositions may be proposed by the President as separate questions. - (3) If a Member desires to vary the terms of a motion standing in his name, he may do so by giving an amended notice of motion, but only if such amendment does not, in the opinion of the President, materially alter the scope of or any principle embodied in the original motion.

-Such amended notice shall run from the time at which the original notice was given.
+- (1) On a motion made and when necessary, seconded, the Speaker shall propose the question to the House, and after debate, if any, shall then put the question for the decision of the House. - (2) If a motion embodies two or more separate propositions, the propositions may be proposed by the Speaker as separate questions. - (3) If a Member desires to vary the terms of a motion standing in his name, he may do so by giving an amended notice of motion, but only if such amendment does not, in the opinion of the Speaker, materially alter the scope of or any principle embodied in the original motion.
+Such amended notice shall run from the time at which the original notice was given. - (4) Before entering upon debate on a Motion, the House may resolve itself into a Committee of the whole House in order to invite persons wishing to make representations on that Motion to appear and do so at the Bar of the House.